Amparo Muñoz: Early life

-Maria de Amparo Muñoz was born on 21 June 1954 in Vélez-Málaga to a blacksmith father and a housewife.
+Maria de Amparo Muñoz was born on 21 June 1954 in Vélez-Málaga, to a blacksmith father and a housewife.
 Born in the Marian year of 1954, she was named after the Blessed Virgin Mary under the title of “Our Lady of the Abandoned” (Spanish: Nuestra Señora de los Desamparados) the firstborn child among six children.
 Her godparents helped raise her at age seven due to their family's poverty.

 After finishing high school, she worked as an administrative office assistant for "The Southern" local newspaper in Málaga.
 The gay male director of the newspaper agency strongly encouraged Muñoz to enter the beauty contest, "El Certamen de Belleza de Costa del Sol" (English: Miss Sun Coast Beauty Contest) which gained her an entry sash to participate and won in the Miss Spain 1973 contest in Lanzarote city.

 Miss Universe

 Amparo Muñoz came from the town of Vélez-Málaga (Málaga) in Andalusia, where she had won the city title, to compete at the Miss Spain contest held in Lanzarote.
 After winning, she went on to win the Miss Universe 1974 pageant in the Philippines.

-According to her Filipina translator, Pilar Abesraturi Aldanese, she was homesick for her family and existing lover in Spain at the time.
+According to her Filipina translator, Maria del Pilar Abesraturi Aldanese, she was homesick for her family and existing lover in Spain at the time.
 By the six month after winning, she declined to participate in the New York Parade with American actors Robert de Niro and Al Pacino.
 Remaining in Malaga, she chose to stay with personal friends and later gave up her crown after she refused her upcoming travel assignment to Tokyo, Japan, at times even throwing her crown against a wall and down in the balcony window, which often required jewel repair.

 Nevertheless, the Miss Universe Organization in an effort to save its public reputation of the company thoroughly insisted that Muñoz would remain as the official titleholder of Miss Universe 1974, since the title was not offered to first runner-up Miss Wales Helen Elizabeth Morgan – who eventually won Miss World 1974 and was herself ultimately dethroned a few days after winning the said crown.
 Due to the refusal of Muñoz to pass the coronation of her successor, the 21st Miss Universe was assigned to pass on the Miss Universe crown in 1975.